PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:13:51
+Last updated: 2024-04-02 17:14:26
-Random Quote: No alibi will save you from accepting the responsibility. - Napoleon Hill
+Random Quote: Everything has beauty, but not everyone sees it. - Confucius